adamramasre/CSC190-Focus-App/README.md

 ## how run?

 - Install Flutter SDK (https://docs.flutter.dev/get-started/install)
+  - Extract the downloaded zip file
+  - Make a new folder at "C:\src\"
+  - move the folder named "flutter" within the extracted folder to the location (the path of "C:\src\flutter\" should be available now)
+  - add "C:\src\flutter\bin" to your PATH ('env' in windows search should bring it up)
 - cd into the focus_app folder
 - "flutter run"
-- Use the corresponding options to select either Chrome or Edge
+- Use the corresponding options in the terminal to select either Chrome or Edge
 - App will appear in browser window after some time